Giacomo Meyerbeer: Reevaluation

 Amongst the reasons often adduced for the dearth of productions in the 20th century were the scale of Meyerbeer's more ambitious works and the cost of mounting them, as well as the alleged lack of virtuoso singers capable of doing justice to Meyerbeer's demanding music.
 However, successful productions of some of the major operas at relatively small centres such as Strasbourg (L'Africaine, 2004) and Metz (Les Huguenots, 2004) showed that this conventional wisdom can be challenged.
 Since then, there have been highly successful new productions of Les Huguenots at major opera houses in France, Belgium and Germany.
 The Paris Opera opened a new production of Les Huguenots in September 2018, the first time since 1936 for the opera to be performed there.
 In December 2012, the Royal Opera House in London premiered its first performance of Robert le diable in 120 years.
 In 2013, Meyerbeer's original version of L'Africaine in a new critical edition by Jürgen Schläder was performed by Chemnitz Opera under the original title Vasco de Gama.
 The production was a success with audiences and critics and won the poll of German critics award presented by Opernwelt magazine annually as "Rediscovery of the year" in 2013.
 The critical edition was also used for a high-profile new production at the Deutsche Oper Berlin in October 2015.
 From 2015 onwards, new productions of Le prophète began to appear at some European opera houses.

 On 9 September 2013 a plaque to mark Meyerbeer's last residence was put up at Pariser Platz 6a, Berlin.

+German soprano Andrea Chudak, devoted much of her work to his music since 2010s.
+She founded the Giacomo Meyerbeer Society and released several albums of his music.